Norcore/fictional-employee-db/README.md

 Once the AWS EC2 is up and running, the network access has to be configured in MongoDB Atlas.
 Network Access -> Add IP Adress -> paste "ip/32".
+I've also created a database ahead of time called "fictional-employee-db" and use that DB as part of my connection string.

+There is also a file that's going to populate your DB with data.
+It's in populate/populate.js.
+Run this and if everything is set up it should successfully fill your DB with employees and tools and such.

+Keep in mind that if you don't create a DB ahead of time MongoDB might defaults to "test" db.

 # Troubleshooting tips